rvatanme/Transistors/MOSFET/README.md

 It can be seen here that in this saturation region, for constant mobility, the current is a square-law function according to Eq.
 3, indicated by the increasing current steps between gate bias.

-Finally, the nonlinear region inbetween these two extreme cases can be described well by:
+Finally, the nonlinear region in between these two extreme cases can be described well by:

 ![](https://latex.codecogs.com/svg.latex?%5CLARGE%20I_D%20%3D%20%5Cfrac%7BZ%7D%7BL%7D%5Cmu_nC_%7Box%7D%28V_G-V_T-%5Cfrac%7BMV_D%7D%7B2%7D%29V_D)